-Risk = Intake x Cancer slope factor
+$Risk = Intake \times Toxicity factor$

 Non-cancer hazards for individual chemicals are presented as a hazard quotient (HQ), which is essentially a ratio of the threshold level with the estimated exposure level (dose) to a particular chemical.
 HQs for different chemicals are typically added together, resulting in a cumulative hazard index (HI).
 Similarly, HIs for different pathways may also be summed for a total HI associated with exposure to site chemicals.
-An acceptable HQ or HI is typically 1-the site-related exposure should not exceed the level considered acceptable by EPA.
+An acceptable HQ or HI is typically 1- the site-related exposure should not exceed the level considered acceptable under the relevant statutory scheme under which the risk characterization is undertaken.
 If an HI exceeds 1, HQs for chemicals can be separated by target organ effects.